JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-23-bmc-showcase-tech-auth.md

 excerpt: This note is about the application Auth strategy
 sidebar:
   title: "/BMC_Anvil"
-  nav: sidebar-bmc_anvil
+  nav: sidebar-bmc_showcase
 ---

 ## Authentication and Authorization Strategies and Implementation

-just as [caching](/bmc-anvil-tech-caching), authorization and authentication are key in any modern business application, and because of that, the first drop of {{ site.showcase.name }} has none.
+just as [caching](/bmc-showcase-tech-caching), authorization and authentication are key in any modern business application, and because of that, the first drop of {{ site.showcase.name }} has none.
 On purpose.

 integrating with an auth framework or provider is not at all the reason I built the app.
 The main reason this application exists is to